 The lifestyles of wild and healthy honey bees

 Thomas Seeley’s article on Darwinian beekeeping has unleashed a fury of discussion among beekeepers.
 Of particular interest are the ways in which feral colonies handle parasites and pathogens.
-Feral bees do not have beekeeper assistance, yet they seem to do fine without it.
+Feral bees do not have beekeeper assistance, yet many of them do fine without it.

 The article, “Darwinian Beekeeping: An Evolutionary Approach to Apiculture” in the March issue of the American Beekeeping Journal, detailed twenty ways in which feral colonies are different from managed colonies.
 For example, feral nesting cavities are generally coated with propolis while managed hives are not.
 Feral colonies are left undisturbed while managed colonies are frequently violated.
 Feral drones are allowed to proliferate and compete while the number of managed drones is often curtailed.

 But the difference I see cited most often is nest size.
 Feral honey bees maintain smaller colonies, and to keep them small, the bees swarm often.
 Frequent swarming seems to have a substantial effect on varroa mites: small colonies that swarm often are able to live with the mites instead of succumbing to them.